Updates on Federal Actions

 Members of law enforcement may not enter limited access or restricted access areas of campus without a warrant or court order.
 If you are approached by a law enforcement official who seeks entry into a limited access or restricted access area, immediately contact the Office of the General Counsel at (970) 491-6270 or CSU Police Department at (970) 491-6425.

 Students who need legal assistance with immigration questions or concerns should contact Student Legal Services (SLS) at (970) 491-1482.
-SLS is funded by student fees and there is no additional charge for students to use this valuable resource.
+Student Legal Services is funded by student fees and there is no additional charge for students to use this valuable resource.

 For other questions about visas, travel and immigration please contact the CSU Office of International Programs.